bbauska/JS-Best-Projects/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch11">11.
 JavaScript Rock, Paper, Scissors Game</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In this JavaScript project, you'll create the timeless classic Rock Paper Scissors game.
-It really needs no introduction, but this is an engaging and interactive application that brings a classic game to your web browser.
+<p>In this JavaScript project, you'll create the timeless classic Rock Paper Scissors game.
+It really
+needs no introduction, but this is an engaging and interactive application that brings a classic game to your web browser.</p>

-But this JavaScript project goes beyond merely replicating a well-known game; it's also a fantastic showcase of JavaScript's power to create dynamic and responsive web experiences.
+<p>But this JavaScript project goes beyond merely replicating a well-known game; it's also a fantastic
+showcase of JavaScript's power to create dynamic and responsive web experiences.</p>

-It's also a solid portfolio piece, particularly if you want to highlight your web development prowess by using core programming principles in a context that's both enjoyable and easy to understand.
+<p>It's also a solid portfolio piece, particularly if you want to highlight your web development
+prowess by using core programming principles in a context that's both enjoyable and easy to understand.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>HTML</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->